hyperledger-labs/fabric-smart-client/integration/fabric/atsa/nochaincode/README.md

 }
 ```
 An asset:
-- Is owned by a single organization (`OnwerOrg` field).
+- Is owned by a single organization (`OwnerOrg` field).
 State-Based Endorsement is use to model ownership;
 - Comes equipped with some private information that is stored in the `implicit collection` of the owning organization;

 An asset can be transferred if and only if an agreement between the current owner and the next owner is achieved.